ProtoSchool/roadmap/README.md

 This proposed execution path represents our best intentions, and is subject to refinement and improvement as the needs and capacity of the project change over time.

-_Last update: 2019-03-27_
+_Last roadmap update: 2019-03-27_

+_Last status update: 2020-01-16_

+(&olarr;) _Work started or ongoing_

+(&check;) _Complete_

 #### Content Development

 **Objective: The ProtoSchool website includes a increasing range of tutorial content from across multiple projects.**

 - **Short term (Q2 2019)**
-  -   Add new tutorials
+  -   Add new tutorials (&check;)
-        -   Publish tutorial on File API
+        -   Publish tutorial on File API   (&check;)
-        -   Create 1+ tutorial(s) for IPFS Camp with assistance from IPFS team
+        -   Create 1+ tutorial(s) for IPFS Camp with assistance from IPFS team . (&check;)
-  -   Enable efficient project growth by clearly document process for building tutorials
+  -   Enable efficient project growth by clearly document process for building tutorials (&check;)

 - **Medium term (6-9 month horizon)**
-    -   Work with PL project teams to draft a content roadmap
+    -   Work with PL project teams to draft a content roadmap  (&olarr;)
     -   Add tutorials on libp2p and IPLD
     -   Increase quantity of IPFS content
-    -   Iterate on process for enabling community contributors to build tutorials
+    -   Iterate on process for enabling community contributors to build tutorials   (&olarr;)

 -   **Long term (~1 year +)**
     -   Add tutorials on Filecoin and Multiformats
-    -   Assess demand for (and challenges of creating) command line tutorials
+    -   Assess demand for (and challenges of creating) command line tutorials   (&olarr;)
     -   Assess demand for content from projects not sponsored by Protocol Labs

 #### Learner Experience

 **Objective: The ProtoSchool website’s structure and design support a positive learning experience.**

   -   **Short term (Q2 2019)**
-      -   Enable tutorials that support file upload
+      -   Enable tutorials that support file upload (&check;)

-      -   Restructure Vue components to enable an independent landing page (table of contents) for each tutorial
+      -   Restructure Vue components to enable an independent landing page (table of contents) for each tutorial (&check;)
-      -   Add a final lesson to each tutorial which links out to external resources for additional learning materials and opportunities for contributions
+      -   Add a final lesson to each tutorial which links out to external resources for additional learning materials and opportunities for contributions (&check;)
-      -   Enable tutorials that support multiple-choice questions
+      -   Enable tutorials that support multiple-choice questions (&check;)

   -   **Medium term (6-9 month horizon)**
-    - Address user feedback on lessons that need more clarity (as shared in issue queue)
+    - Address user feedback on lessons that need more clarity (as shared in issue queue)    (&olarr;)
       -   Conduct UX review / usability testing to assess future needs around user interface, accessibility, and responsive design
       -   Improve clarity of relationship between lessons and tutorials through typography, consistent naming, and improved navigation
-      -   Enable labeling, sorting, or filtering of tutorials by subject matter (product/protocol)
+      -   Enable labeling, sorting, or filtering of tutorials by subject matter (product/protocol)   (&olarr;)
         -   Improve branding and visual design, including iconography and diagrams
-        -   Offer learner the option to view the solution to a challenge
+        -   Offer learner the option to view the solution to a challenge (&check;)
         -   Enable enhanced metadata by page to support social sharing

   -   **Long term (~1 year +)**
-      -   Build support for chunking tutorials into courses of study
+      -   Build support for chunking tutorials into courses of study   (&olarr;)
       -   Iterate on “useful concepts” vs embedded glossary support
       -   Explore localization/translation strategy